apify/apify-docs/content/academy/expert_scraping_with_apify/bypassing_anti_scraping.md

 ## Our task

 This time, we're going to build a trivial proxy-session manager for our Amazon scraping actor.
-A session should be used a maximum of 5 times prior to being rotated; however, if a request fails, the IP should be rotated immediately.
+A session should be used a maximum of 5 times before being rotated; however, if a request fails, the IP should be rotated immediately.

 Additionally, the proxies used by our scraper should now only be from the US.